What makes a micro servo to become the best DLG servo?

 In addition, KST A08 is programmable with a dedicated KST tool.
 This can make your model setup easier when everything is assembled and may be hard to reach.

-So, if you are looking for a Dymond D47 alternative, check KST A08.
+So, if you are looking for a Dymond D47 alternative, check out KST A08.

-And for reference, watch the following video to see how it performs at 3.7v.
+For more information, please, watch the following video to see how it performs.

 CHAServo LV06 [Digital]